-Event Professional Best Practices This course focuses on the core knowledge and skills that are crucial in the meetings and events industry.
-We will examine the factors involved with job success, including professional etiquette, ethics, communication and listening skills.
+Provides the core knowledge and skills that are crucial in the events industry.
+Students examine the factors involved with job success, including professional etiquette, ethics, communication and listening skills.
 Learn the foundation of customer service by implementing industry standards and expectations.
-Students will create a professional portfolio, as well as learn about proactive job search techniques, professional networking and interview skills.
+Students will create a professional portfolio, as well as learn about proactive job search techniques, professional networking, and interview skills.